A Resource for Asian Americans: Understanding Settler Colonialism

 - Japan’s annexation of Okinawa in the early 1600s, and the Japanese government's ongoing refusal to recognize the inhabitants of Okinawa as Indigenous

-- The ongoing settling of Tibet, Xinjiang, Jammu, and Kashmir by people who are not Indigenous to those areas
+- The ongoing settling of Tibet and Xinjiang by people who are not Indigenous to those areas

 Settler colonialism in the land we now call the United States began hundreds of years ago and continues today.
 As non-Indigenous people living in the Americas, Asian Americans also take part in settler colonialism (with the exception of multiracial Asian Americans with Indigenous roots here).